-While a lot of gamers prefer headsets so that they can communicate with fellow players during a game, the Harmon/Kardon speakers inside the H1-Aurora will undoubtedly tempt many to go headset-free.
+While a lot of gamers prefer headsets so that they can communicate with fellow players during a game, the Harmon/Kardon speakers inside the H2-Smart Projector will undoubtedly tempt many to go headset-free.
 That’s because the stereo system is a finely-tuned, sensitive, and accurate sound system that will reproduce any gaming audios with perfect clarity.

 Electronics giant Sony easily makes this list with the VPLHW45ES due mainly to the unmatched picture quality.
 While this projector probably shines the best for those looking for a great 3D theater-like experience for watching movies, the image quality still translates well for gaming.